List Of The Longest Dinosaur Names

 Archaeornithomimus was an omnivore, so its diet consisted of invertebrates, small mammals, lizards, and plants.

-These feathered dinosaurs were fast runners on account of their short legs; hence they could easily flee from predators to safeguard themselves.
+These feathered dinosaurs were fast runners on account of their short legs; hence they could easily flee from predators to stay safe.

 Fossil records also suggest that Archaeornithimius traveled in flocks and nested in large colonies with other dinosaurs.
 With these qualities,

-The fourth dinosaur with the longest name Pachycephalosaurus
+The fourth dinosaur with a long name: Pachycephalosaurus

 Pachycephalosaurus is an amazing dinosaur species that both kids and adults find fascinating.
 It had a large, thick skull, with a rounded dome-like shape across the top.

-The fifth dinosaur with the longest name Eustreptospondylus
+The fifth on the list of dinosaurs with the longest name: Eustreptospondylus

-From the Middle Jurassic period, Eustreptospondylus lived around 175 million years ago in what is now England and had a length of 6 to 8 meters long.
+Eustreptospondylus lived about 175 million years ago in what we now call England.
+This dinosaur was about 6 to 8 meters long.

 Article Sources